 At the School of Divinity, our aim is to carve out spiritual and intellectual reflective time and space for you to consider from a theological perspective the urgent questions of our day.

-The School of Divinity, like all of Wake Forest University, combines the academic resources of a national university with the teaching focus of a small college to create a unique learning environment.
-Some classes will draw you into the classics of Christian traditions; some will take you out into the community to experience social ministry in action; some classes will invite you to think about how to define who our neighbor is in a multi-faith world.
-In January 2015, for example, School of Divinity students traveled to Israel for an interfaith pilgrimage (with Jewish and Muslim Wake Forest college students).
-Every year students travel to Nicaragua for a multi-professional school course with students from the Schools of Law and Medicine, and to Appalachia to study the rich religious traditions and ministry practices in that region.
+The School of Divinity, like all of Wake Forest University, combines excellent academic resources of a national university with the teaching focus of a small college to create an unparalleled learning environment.
+Some classes will draw you into the classics of Christian traditions; some will take you out into the community to experience social justice ministry in action; some classes will invite you to think about how to engage and love our neighbor in a multi-faith world.

-Professional formation outside the classroom, in placement sites of ministry and service, is also a key part of theological education.
-As a moderate sized city, Winston-Salem has all the diversity of placement and internship opportunities that a large city can provide, but on a human, more approachable scale.
-Urban, rural, and suburban ministries, social service agencies, hospitals, prisons, schools, community gardens, and food banks — all within a 20 minute drive from campus.
-Neighboring Greensboro also adds a rich urban area to the mix.
-It is hard to imagine a form of ministry and religious leadership that you could not explore here.
+Your professional formation outside the classroom, in placement sites of ministry and service, is also a key part of your education.
+As a moderate-sized city, Winston-Salem has all the diversity of placement and internship opportunities that a large city can provide, but on a human, more approachable scale.
+Urban, rural, and suburban ministries – a full variety of community- based non-profit organizations, hospitals, prisons, schools, community gardens and food banks – are all within a 20-minute drive from campus.
+Neighboring Greensboro adds another rich urban area into the mix.
+It is hard to imagine a form of ministry and religious leadership that you cannot explore here.